EnthusiastNT/haydee2/README.md

 # Haydee 2
-LiveSplitt auto-splitter for Haydee 2 with auto-start, (optional) reset on start, and load removal
+LiveSplitt auto-splitter for Haydee 2 with auto-start, reset on start (optional), and load removal

 - [LiveSplit](https://github.com/LiveSplit) - Find out more about LiveSplit.
 It's a popular timer program typically used for speedruns.
-- [ASL](https://github.com/LiveSplit/LiveSplit.AutoSplitters) - Here you can find more information about ASL (basically C#) and autosplitters in general.
+- [ASL](https://github.com/LiveSplit/LiveSplit.AutoSplitters) - More information about .asl scripts and autosplitters in general.

 ## Features (all optional)